[!NOTE]

 The type::range

-function converts a value into a record range.
+function converts a value into a range.
 It accepts a single argument, either a range or an array with two values.
 If the argument is an array, it will be converted into a range, similar to casting.

 API DEFINITIONtype::range(range | array) -> range<record>